 TS PGECET Marks vs Rank: Previous Year Trends

 Competition has grown consistently over four years.
 More students appear each cycle, pushing rank numbers higher at the same score band.
 In 2026, scoring 80–89 marks gives a rank of 550–1,450 — a sharp rise from the 420–720 range seen in 2025 and 380–680 in 2024.
-Set your score target with this upward trend firmly in mind.
+Set your score targets for 2027 with this upward trend firmly in mind.

-| Marks (out of 120) | Rank Range 2026 | Rank Range 2025 | Rank Range 2024 | Rank Range 2023 |
+| Marks (Out of 120) | Rank Range 2026 | Rank Range 2025 | Rank Range 2024 | Rank Range 2023 |

 |---|---|---|---|---|